-THIS MASTER SERVICES AGREEMENT IS MADE BETWEEN:
+THIS MASTER SERVICES AGREEMENT FOR MOBILE SERVICES IS MADE BETWEEN:

 Vodacom (Pty) Ltd, a company incorporated in South Africa (Registration number.
 1993/003367/07) having its registered office at Corporate Park Building, 082 Vodacom Boulevard, Vodavalley, Midrand (“Vodacom”).